-The unaudited pro forma condensed combined consolidated financial statements provide for the issuance of approximately 15.2 million shares of Intuitive Surgical common stock, based upon an assumed exchange ratio of 0.52 of a share of Intuitive Surgical common stock for each outstanding share of Computer Motion common stock as of December 31, 2002.
+The unaudited pro forma condensed combined consolidated financial statements provide for the issuance of approximately 15.2 million shares of Intuitive Surgical common stock, based upon an assumed exchange ratio of 0.52 of a share of Intuitive Surgical common stock for each outstanding share of Computer Motion common stock as of April 29, 2003.
 This assumed exchange ratio is based on a measurement date of April 29, 2003 for the merger.

 The actual fraction of a share of Intuitive Surgical common stock into which each share of Computer Motion common stock will be converted, or the exchange ratio, will be determined based on the total number of fully diluted shares outstanding for Intuitive Surgical and Computer Motion immediately prior to completion of the merger.
 The number of Computer Motion s fully diluted shares may vary based upon the number of shares of common stock into which Computer Motion s preferred stock will be convertible and the number of shares of Computer Motion common stock which may be issued to pay accrued dividends on the preferred stock upon conversion.
 This preferred stock conversion ratio will, in turn, vary inversely based upon the average closing bid price for Computer Motion common stock for the 20 consecutive trading days ending 15 consecutive trading days prior to the Computer Motion special meeting, which is referred to herein as the pricing period.
 As a result, the measurement date is expected to be the date the stockholders of both companies approve of the merger.
 For purposes of preparing the unaudited pro forma condensed combined consolidated financial statements, Intuitive Surgical assumed a measurement date of April 29, 2003.
-Based on an estimated completion date of June 30, 2003, the anticipated exchange ratio for Computer Motion common stock during the pricing period.
+Based on an estimated completion date of June 30, 2003, the anticipated exchange ratio for Computer Motion common stock could range from approximately 0.48 to 0.52 depending on the average closing bid price per share of Computer Motion common stock during the pricing period.